fagiolini/fagiolini.github.io/_posts/2021-04-10-energy-balls.md

 ---
 - nuts of choice: 50g
 - dates: 20
+- dark chocolate/cinnamon powder/cocoa powder/coconut flakes for coating (optional)
-  > there are many different varieties of dates, we mostly use deglet noir dates which are the easiest to find and they're the cheapest too. feel free to use any type of date but just keep in mind that the softer they are, the better.
+  > there are many varieties of dates, we mostly use deglet noir dates which are the easiest to find and they're the cheapest too. feel free to use any type of date but just keep in mind that the softer they are, the better.